jml/code.mumak.net/content/2017-05-30-what-is-spake2.rst

 The SPAKE2 protocol above will result in two sides negotiating a shared session key, sending only randomly generated data over the wire.

 Is it vulnerable to offline dictionary attacks?
-The `SPAKE2 paper`_ says "no" and I don't pretend to have the time or expertise to assess that claim.
+No.
+The value we send over the wire is just a random group element encrypted with the password.
+Even if an eavesdropper gets that value and runs a dictionary against it, they'll have no way of determining whether they've cracked it or not.
+After all, one random value looks very much like another.

 Where to now?